 Traditional preventative maintenance, as opposed to predictive maintenance, involves the number of people spending hours on the routine manual collection and permanent analysis of equipment pieces the results of which may turn out to be inaccurate.
 Predictive maintenance comes into play to struggle with unplanned downtime by providing real-time insights into equipment operations and ensuring that all assets are utilized in a most efficient and effective manner.
 What does the process look like?
 Data obtained from temperature, vibration, humidity, etc. sensors are transformed into digital signals to further be processed and analyzed.
 Afterward, with advanced analytics and predictive maintenance algorithms, those signals are transformed into visualized insights on the dashboards (with the usage of API) on the computers or apps on smartphones.
 Then they are turned back into physical actions in the form of maintenance alerts.

-Example: Bosch Nexeed, the connected factory located in Blaichach, integrates production and logistics processes by implementing smart software allowing to retrieve data from 60K sensors and deliver it in real-time to the Kunz system.
+Example: Bosch Nexeed, the connected factory located in Blaichach, integrates production and logistics processes by implementing smart software allowing it to retrieve data from 60K sensors and deliver it in real-time to the Kunz system.
 With a performance tracking system, the data is instantly accessible among all machine operators, making the manufacturing processes accurately estimated and improved accordingly.
 Subsequently, the operators are able to detect malfunctions at the earliest stages and prevent deviations proactively to minimize machine downtime.
 The results are baked by statistics: productivity is increased by up to 25% and inventories are reduced by 30%.
 Moreover, in terms of sustainability, the plant consumes 40% less power thanks to the compressed air system.

 Enhanced Labor Management with Smart Robotics